 • To make the change permanently, Right-click the My Computer icon and select Properties.
 Select the Advanced tab and click the Environment Variables button.
+You can set the variable as a "System Variable" (visible to all users) or as a "User Variable" (visible to just this user).
+Both work; the instructions below show how to set as a "System Variable".
 In the System Variables pane, select Path from the list and click Edit.
 In the Edit System Variable dialog box, move the cursor to the beginning of the string in the Variable Value field and type the full directory name followed by a semicolon (;).
 Similarly, set the CHECKERS variable.

+Similarly, set the Checkers variable.